FY4ll/Server-client-communication-script/README.md

 Install socket package for python

 # Explanation
 I created this program to research how to make two devices communicate and work together.
+You MUST be on the same network.

 Here are the different commands available at the moment.
 view_cwd: Gets the path to the folder where the client file is located on the device.